heronwood/heronwood.github.io/governance.md

 We do not currently have an elected Architectural Control Committee.
 As such, all architectural decisions fall to the [Board of Directors](#board-of-directors).
 {% endif %}

+### Landscaping Committee

+The Landscaping Committee is comprised of homeowner volunteers who help maintain and beautify the HOA common areas or "Open Spaces."

+Meetings and work parties are on an ad hoc basis, depending on weather and committee volunteers' availability.

+Upcoming projects - Clean-up “Open Spaces” including weeding, removing debris and invasive ivy/blackberries and, in some areas, restoring native vegetation:
+* Along 38th Avenue
+* Along Briarwood Lane
+* Pond area
+* 30' to 50' neighborhood perimeter (likely starting from 38th to pond area)

+Recent accomplishments:
+* Improved landscaping on each side of lower sign (removed invasive plants; planted native plants)
+* (Ongoing) Weed and clean up around upper and lower sign areas
+* (Ongoing) Weed sidewalk strip

+If interested in participating or learning more, [contact the board](contact).

 ## Records

 ### Meeting Minutes